Ross Jones (rugby league): Matakana Rugby Club & Rodney (1937)

 The 1937 season saw Jones' father, Donald McLean Jones chosen as the senior selector for the Matakana Football Club.
 Ross had recently turned 19 years of age.
 They opened the season with a 21–8 loss to Port Albert on 24 April.
 There was relatively little coverage of the competition in the local Rodney and Otamatea Times, Waitemata and Kaipara Gazette to start the season so it can only be assumed that Jones played in their first two matches.
 The second was a 3–0 win over Wellsford.
 Matakana's team to play Warkworth on 8 May was named prior to the match with Jones named in the forwards.
 Matakana won 18–9 with Jones scoring a try with their "heavier pack" helping give them the win.
 He was then named once more in the side to play Puhoi a week later on 15 May.
 They won again, 12–0 before having a bye.
 Once more Jones was named to play in their match with Port Albert on 29 May, with Matakana losing 17–0.
 They then lost to Wellsford 17–13 on 5 June with Jones having been named to play on the wing.
 Jones played in the forwards again in their 12 June loss to Wellsford by 17 points to 13.
 The same evening the Matakana club held one of their regular card and dance events with "Mr Ross Jones … an efficient master of ceremonies on the dance floor, and Cox’s Melody Boys providing the music".
-Jones was named to play against Puhoi in 19 June.
+Jones was named to play against Puhoi on 19 June.
 Matakana won 14–0.
 In the last round of the championship Matakana had a bye and Port Albert won the competition for 1937.